 Planning Medical Abstracts and Manuscripts: Medical Affairs Product Launch Series

 Planning Medical Abstracts and Manuscripts is the fifth module in the 10-part Medical Affairs Product Launch Series.
 Based on primary research collected directly from executives leading top medical affairs teams, this module showcases innovations at these companies’ medical publications teams.
+This module also contains profiles outlining how teams supporting common, niche or blockbuster products execute their publications strategies.
+In developing this module, Cutting Edge Information’s analysts collected surveys from and consulted with a series of medical affairs leaders at several top pharmaceutical, biotechnology and medical device companies.
 Highlights include medical publications staffing and budget allocation, as well as benchmarks on medical abstracts and manuscripts, during the launch window.

 - Publication Date: May 2017